afterpay/sdk-ios/docs/src/getting-started/checkout-v1.md

 {: .note }
 > When creating a checkout token, both `redirectConfirmUrl` and `redirectCancelUrl` must be set.
 Failing to do so will cause undefined behavior.
 The SDK’s example merchant server sets the parameters [here](https://github.com/afterpay/sdk-example-server/blob/5781eadb25d7f5c5d872e754fdbb7214a8068008/src/routes/checkout.ts#L26-L27).
 See more by checking the [api reference](https://developers.afterpay.com/afterpay-online/reference/javascript-afterpayjs#redirect-method).
 >
-> By default the SDK *will not* load these redirect URL's when the checkout is confirmed or cancelled, but will allow the result to be handled as seen in the example below.
-If it is required that these URL's be loaded, the `shouldLoadRedirectUrls` parameter can be set to true on the `presentCheckoutModally` method.
+> By default the SDK *will not* load these redirect URLs when the checkout is confirmed or cancelled, but will allow the result to be handled as seen in the example below.
+If it is required that these URLs be loaded, the `shouldLoadRedirectUrls` parameter can be set to `true` on the `presentCheckoutModally` method.

 ### Swift (UIKit)